ED50: Background

 Some of the important battles of World War II were fought on the borders of Germany, the Netherlands, Belgium and France, and the mapping of these countries had incompatible latitude and longitude positioning.
-During the war the German Military Survey (Reichsamt Kriegskarten und Vermessungswesen), under the command of Lieutenant General Gerlach Hemmerich, began a systematic mapping of the areas under the control of the German Military, a large part of Europe.
-The allies were also concerned about the state of mapping in Europe, and in 1944 the US Army Map Service set up an intelligence team to collect mapping and surveying information from the Germans as the allied armies moved through Europe after the Normandy landings.
+During the war the German Military Survey (Reichsamt Kriegskarten und Vermessungswesen), under the command of Lieutenant General Gerlach Hemmerich, began systematically mapping the portion of Europe under German military control.
+The Allies were also concerned about the state of mapping in Europe, and in 1944 the US Army Map Service set up an intelligence team to collect mapping and surveying information from the Germans as the allied armies moved through Europe after the Normandy landings.
 The group, known as Houghteam after Major Floyd W. Hough, collected much material.
-Their greatest success was in April 1945.
-They found a large cache of material in Saalfeld, Thuringia, which proved to be the entire geodetic archives of the German Army.
+Their greatest success was in April 1945, when they found the entire geodetic archives of the German Army cached in Saalfeld, Thuringia.
 The shipment, 75 truckloads in all, was transferred to Bamberg, and then to Washington for evaluation.

-Shortly after this, the team captured the personnel of the Reichsamt für Landesaufnahme, the State Surveying Service, in Friedrichroda, also in Thuringia.
-This group had been working on the integration of the mapping of the occupied territories with that of Germany, under Professor Erwin Gigas, a geodesist with an international reputation.
-They were directed to continue this work, in Bamberg in the US zone of occupation, as part of the US-led effort to develop a single adjusted triangulation for Central Europe.
+Shortly afterward, the team captured the personnel of the Reichsamt für Landesaufnahme, the State Surveying Service, in Friedrichroda, Thuringia.
+This group had been working under renowned geodesist Professor Erwin Gigas to integrate the mapping of the occupied territories with that of Germany.
+They were directed to continue this work in US-occupied Bamberg, as part of the US-led effort to develop a single adjusted triangulation for Central Europe.
 This was completed in 1947.
 The work was then extended to cover much of Western Europe which was completed in 1950, and became ED50.